 Growing celery (Apium graveolens) is generally considered to be the ultimate vegetable gardening challenge.
 It has a very long growing season but a very low tolerance for both heat and cold.
-There is not much flavor difference between the home grown variety and the store bought variety so most gardeners grow a celery plant purely for the challenge it poses.
+There isn’t much flavor difference between the home grown variety and the store bought variety so most gardeners grow a celery plant purely for the challenge.
 Read on to find out more about the best way to grow celery in your garden.

 Starting Celery Seeds

-Because a celery plant has such a long maturity time, unless you live in a location with long growing seasons, you need to start celery seeds indoors at least 8 – 10 weeks before the last frost date for your area.
+Because a celery plant has such a long maturity time, unless you live in a location with long growing seasons, you need to start celery seeds indoors at least eight to 10 weeks before the last frost date for your area.

 Celery seeds are tiny and tricky to plant.
-Try mixing them with sand and then sprinkling the sand/seed mix over the pots you will be starting the celery plants in.
+Try mixing them with sand and then sprinkle the sand-seed mix over the potting soil.
 Cover the seeds with just a little bit of soil.
 Celery seeds like to be planted shallowly.

 Once the celery seeds have sprouted and are large enough, either thin the seedlings or prick them out to their own pots.